nicolasberube/Arzette_Randomizer/arzette/en_Arzette.md

 - Bonus Scrolls, NPCs and Beacons can be randomized, but they will always spawn in your own game world.
 - Faramore NPCs that provide quests cannot be spawned from other objects (NPCs or Bonus scrolls).
-- Frich, the Rudy Races, Mortar (the shop) are not part of the randomization pool.
+- Frich, the Rudy Races, and Mortar (the shop) are not part of the randomization pool.
 - Every bag, coin and candles are uniquely identified and not fungible.
 - Beacons can only unlock levels and not items.